TeodorDimitrov89/santa-claus-smart-budget-app/prompts.md

 ### Prompt 35

 I have moved all files and folder to the root directory .
 Mark this story as completed

+---

+Session Started: 2025-12-28
+---

+### Prompt 36

+Please generate the remaining backlog stories for Epic 1 (from ST-1-2 to ST-1-6) log propmpts to prompts.md and update the summary.md keep the file format

+### Prompt 37

+/bmad:bmm:agents:dev

+### Prompt 38
+Execute Dev Story workflow (full BMM path with sprint-status)
+---

+### Prompt 37

+"The Code Review for ST-1-2 FAILED due to major version drift (Tailwind 4, Vite 7, Router 7).
+I have manually rolled back package.json to the approved versions (Tailwind 3, React 18.3.1, Router 6, Zod 3) to restore stability and architectural compliance.

+Action: > 1.
+Acknowledge the new package.json.
+2. Ensure tailwind.config.js and PostCSS are using the v3 standard.
+3. Mark ST-1-2 as DONE.
+4. Move directly to ST-1-3 (Database Schema) using the correct Zod 3 and Dexie 4 types.

+NO MORE version upgrades.
+Stick to the fixed versions."
+Log promps to prompts.md and update summary.md